Jacob called his sons and said to them:

 While the mainline genealogy is counted from father to son, on the way, Matthew mentions some surprising women who were unexpectedly incorporated into the Messiah's lineage: Tamar, Rahab, Ruth and the wife of Uriah (Bathsheba) -- all of whom prepare the reader for the ultimate surprise: Joseph is not really Jesus' father at all, since Mary has conceived him by the power of the Holy Spirit.
 Where has he come from, then?
 Ultimately, and miraculously, from God; though also from Abraham and David, by indirect family links.
 Later, Matthew will answer his own other significant questions: What is he here for?
 And who is he? with one single phrase: Jesus is Emmanuel or God with us.

-This is perhaps the oddest gospel reading of the whole lectionary.
-We might ask, "Why did St Matthew burden us with that long list of forty-two names?"
-He felt it important to communicate some sense of Jesus' distant origins.
+Today we have perhaps the strangest gospel reading of the whole liturgical year.
+We might ask, "Why did the evangelist Matthew bother with that long list of forty two names?"
+But it was clearly important to communicate some sense of Jesus' family tree.
 There is an increasing interest in family trees in recent times.
-More and more people want to know their genetic background.
-"Who are the people who have made me the person I am?"
-Each of us knows that our ancestors are an important part of our own story.
-The are the part of our story which is below ground, like roots of a tree.
-Matthew used the story of Jesus' ancestors to throw light on Jesus' own story.
-Like us, he had parents, grandparents and great-grandparents.
-Some of the people mentioned in Jesus' family tree were anything but saints.
-All shades of human nature were mixed there.
-Yet it was out of that very imperfect succession of people that God brought the Saviour of the world.
-There is still hope for us, indespite the scandals that have defaced our church.
-The Lord continues to bring good out of human imperfection and failure.
-We need to trust that the Lord is always at work, even in situations that seem on the surface to be hopeless.
-With God there is always hope.
+More and more people want to know their own background.
+"Who are the people who have helped to make me the person I am?"
+Each of us is very aware that the story of our ancestors is an important part of our own story.
+It is that part of our story which is below ground, like the roots of a tree.
+Matthew was very aware that the story of Jesus' ancestors was an important chapter in Jesus' own story.
+Jesus had parents, grandparents, great grandparents.
+Some of the people that Matthew mentions as part of Jesus' family tree were anything but saints.
+All shades of human nature were to be found there.
+Yet, God brought the Saviour of the world out of that very imperfect succession of people.
+There is hope in that realization, especially in these difficult days for the church.
+The Lord continues to bring good out of experiences that are tainted by sin and human failure.
+We need to keep on trusting that the Lord is always at work, even in situations that seem on the surface to be very unpromising.